pvlib/pvlib-python/docs/sphinx/source/user_guide/faq.rst

 modules, and is more up to date, than the Sandia PV module database.
 Therefore, the CEC PV module database is probably the more useful option in most cases.
-However, finding parameters for the specific module being used is more important than which database they came from.
+However, finding parameters for the specific module being used is usually more important than which database they came from.

+Besides which modules each database includes, another consideration is the different modeling capabilities each parameter set provides.
+The CEC model produces a continuous IV curve while the Sandia model calculates only a few specific points of interest on the curve.
+For typical simulations where only the maximum power point is of interest, either model will suffice.

 How do I model a system with multiple inverters?
 ------------------------------------------------

 Currently, pvlib's :ref:`modelchaindoc` and :ref:`pvsystemdoc` only support simulating one inverter at a time.
+To calculate total power for multiple inverters, there are two options:

+If the modules, mounting, stringing, and inverters are all identical for each inverter, then you may simply simulate one inverter and multiply the ``ModelChainResult.ac`` by the number of inverters to get the total system output.

-To simulate a system with multiple inverters, define one ``PVSystem`` and ``ModelChain`` per inverter and run the simulation for each of them individually.
+If the inverters or their arrays are not all identical, define one ``PVSystem`` and ``ModelChain`` per inverter and run the simulation for each of them individually.
 From there you can add up the inverter-level outputs to get the total system output.
-If the modules, mounting, stringing, and inverters are all identical, then you may simply multiply the ``ModelChainResult.ac`` by the number of inverters to get the total system output.